July 9, 2024

 • Prune annually to maintain compact growth.

-Tip: Regularly inspect your plants for signs of pests and diseases to catch problems early.
+Tip: Regularly inspect your plants for signs of pests and diseases to catch any problems early.

 Seasonal Care Tips